Skip to content

 4. Going places

-Finally, to put all our Tact and TON knowledge in action, it’s necessary to have the auxiliary tools and concise descriptions of their use.
+Finally, to put all our Tact and TON knowledge into action, it is necessary to have auxiliary tools and concise descriptions of their use.

-Subsection Going places explains how to compile, debug and test Tact contracts locally.
-From there, it moves on to provide descriptions of deployment of the contracts on TON Blockchain.
+The subsection Going places explains how to compile, debug, and test Tact contracts locally.
+From there, it moves on to provide descriptions of deploying contracts to the TON Blockchain.